pietroppeter/nimibook/src/readme.md

 Currently the CLI has to be generated in a custom file where the TOC is also specified (default name: `nbook.nim`).
-In the future it is possible that nimibook will come with its own prebuilt `nbook` binary and Toc will be defined elsewhere (e.g. with a SUMMARY.md as in mdbook).
+In the future nimibook will come with its own prebuilt `nbook` binary and Toc will be defined elsewhere (e.g. with a SUMMARY.md as in mdbook).